A Proposal and Call for Funding for GoPeaks.org Initiative

 …2009 Nobel Laureate Elinor Ostrom

-Consisting of many globally coordinated labs in both the academia and the industry, GoPeaks’ goal is to consolidate disperse theoretical and empirical efforts from all academic sources (journals, books, working papers, teaching cases, patents, etc.) into a unified digital library that organizes and updates all variables and models to comprehensively predict business performance at multiple levels and from multiple stakeholder perspectives.
+Distinct from any formal organizations, GoPeaks initiative seeks to build a unique community.
+Consisting of many globally coordinated labs in both the academia and the industry, GoPeaks’ goal is to consolidate disperse theoretical and empirical efforts from all research sources (journals, books, working papers, teaching cases, patents, analytics data, etc.) into a unified digital library that organizes and updates all variables and models to comprehensively predict business performance at multiple levels and from multiple stakeholder perspectives.
 It is also an Amazon-style exchange platform for knowledge creators (researchers) and knowledge users (decision makers, analytics professionals) to communicate and share resources (e.g., model for data; data for model; merging data into data platforms; integrating models into meta-frameworks, etc).
 Essentially, this initiative is an interface between consolidated knowledge (e.g., meta-frameworks) from academia and consolidated resources (e.g., merged big data platforms from multiple sources, etc.) from the industry.

 The value of this new research partnership is twofold.
 First, from a business perspective, the existing practice of analytics lies in the advancement of data science and software engineering, whereas a key component at the decision maker’s level is missing.
 Prior to data and IT is the articulation of the business problem, and translation of it into a comprehensive analytic framework on what data to collect, whom to ask/survey, how to accurately measure variables, how to organize these variables into a predictive/process model, and what the existing empirical efforts (mostly in academic sources) say about the hypotheses.
 While analytics professionals do consult decision makers to develop their databases and models, the current practice is relatively disconnected from our knowledge development in management and social sciences.
 This new research initiative will take on this task by constantly organizing and presenting existing scientific findings as a common pool for business decision makers to draw ideas and build (or to verify their own) comprehensive frameworks given any business problems.